-For Government Use Only Contract/Order Payment Clause Type of Payment Request Supply Service Construction Payment Office Allocation Method 52.232-29, Terms for Financing of Purchases of Commercial Items; 52.232-30, Installment Payments for Commercial Items Commercial Item Financing X X N/A Specified in approved payment The contracting officer shall specify the amount to be paid and the account(s) to be charged for each payment approval in accordance with FAR 32.207(b)(2) and 32.1007(b)(2).
-52.232-32, Performance- Based Payments Performance- Based Payments Χ Х N/A Specified in approved payment.
-The contracting officer shall specify the amount to be paid and the account(s) to be charged for each payment approval in accordance with FAR 32.207(b)(2) and 32.1007(b)(2).
+For Government U Use Only Contract/Order Payment Clause Type of Payment Request Supply Service Construction Payment Office Allocation Method 52.232-16, Progress Payments 252.232-7018, Progress Payments- Multiple Lots Progress Payment X X N/A Lot-wide proration (applies to lots specifically identified in the contract).
+If there is more than one ACRN within a lot, the funds will be allocated in the same proportion as the amount of funding currently unliquidated for each ACRN on the lot for which payment is requested.
+See paragraph (c) of this section for multiple lot CLIN structure.
+52.232-29, Terms for Financing of Purchases of Commercial Products and Commercial Services;; 52.232-30, Installment Payments for Commercial Products and Commercial Services Commercial Product and Commercial Service; Financing Χ X N/A Specified in approved payment The contracting officer shall specify the amount to be paid and the account(s) to be charged for each payment approval in accordance with FAR 32.207(b)(2).

+Contract/Order Type of Payment Supply Service Construction Payment O Contract/Order Payment Clause Type of Payment Request Supply Service Construction Payment Office Allocation Method 52.232-32, Performance- Based Payments Performance- Based Payments X X N/A Specified in approved payment The contracting officer shall specify the amoun to be paid and the account(s) to be charged for each payment approval in accordance with FAR 32.1007(b) (2).
 252.232-7002, Progress Payments for Foreign Military Sales Acquisitions Progress Payment Х Х N/A Allocate costs among line items and countries in a manner acceptable to the Administrative Contracting Officer.
 Liquidation of Financing Payments.
-Liquidation will be applied by the payment office against those ACRNs which are identified by the payment instructions for the delivery payment and in keeping with the liquidation provision of the applicable contract financing clause (i.e., progress payment, performancebased payment, or commercial item financing).
+Liquidation will be applied by the payment office against those ACRNs which are identified by the payment instructions for the delivery payment and in keeping with the liquidation provision of the applicable contract financing clause (i.e., progress payment, performance- based payment, or commercial